eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 ***
 # Appsody with Codewind

-For general information about the Appsody extension on Codewind, see the [README](https://github.com/eclipse/codewind-appsody-extension) file in the `codewind-appsody-extension` repository.

 <!--
 Action/Topic: Creating a project and/or Checking the application and build statuses Issue type: bug/info